NormandaleWells/CSn/CS1/Half-open-ranges.md

 many programmers switch to thinking in terms of closed ranges.

 Personal experience shows that this inconsistency is the cause of many off-by-one defects.
-It is better to always treat array sub-ranges as half-open arrays.
+It is better to consistently treat array sub-ranges as half-open arrays.
 This experience is reflected in, for example, the C++ standard library and Python's use of array sub-ranges.

 Consider the common case of splitting an array in half and processing the two halves separately.